BaseMax/ProgrammerSocialNetworkGraphQL/README.md

 - Run npm start to start the GraphQL server.
 - Open a web browser and go to `http://localhost:4000/graphql` to use the GraphiQL interface.

+## Technologies Used

+This API was built with:

+- Node.js
+- TypeScript
+- GraphQL
+- MongoDB

 ## Usage

 ### Queries